celo-org/docs/blog/22-03-3023-nft minter/How to build an NFT marketplace with Next.js,ipfs,ether.js and Redux.md

 emit Sold(listedItem.nftContract, msg.sender, listedItem.creator, listedItem.token, listedItem.price); emits an event to notify listeners that the NFT has been sold.

-Next we have the 'fetchMarketItems' function
+Next we have the 'fetchMarketItems' function:

 ```solidity
   function fetchMarketItems() public view returns (_Item[] memory) {